opauloh/jest-cypress-react-babel-webpack/README.md

   this example we want to run coverage when in CI and watch when not in CI, to run with npm t

+### jest-runner-eslint

+- This library allows us to run eslint during tests, so the linting occurs naturally as part of our tests, and do not need to be run as a separated eslint command, and also we can specify to lint only files we are working with.
+It can be nice for bigger projects where you have tons of files that you're linting and you want to scope down the files that you're linting to just the ones that you're working with at the time you're committing your code.

 > Note: This project is intentionally over-engineered.
 The application itself is
 > very simple, but the tooling around it is pretty complicated.
 The goal is to
 > show what configuration would be like for a large real-world application